-My doctoral research is an attempt to understand Joan Didion’s ideas on the nature of reality and journalistic knowledge.
+My doctoral research is an attempt to understand Joan Didion’s ideas on the nature of truth and knowledge in journalism.
 I want to relate these ideas to the worlds in which her writing was embedded and chart their evolution between 1964 and 1979.

 My project is funded by the Canada Graduate Scholarships - Doctoral (CGS D) program of the Social Sciences and Humanities Research Council (SSHRC).